Roberto Bolaño: Last Evenings on Earth

-Last Evenings on Earth (Llamadas Telefónicas in Spanish) is a collection of fourteen short stories narrated by a host of different voices primarily in the first person.
+Last Evenings on Earth (From Llamadas telefónicas and Putas Asesinas in Spanish) is a collection of fourteen short stories narrated by a host of different voices primarily in the first person.
 A number are narrated by an author, "B.", who is – in a move typical of the author – a stand-in for the author himself.

 The Return

 The Return is a collection of twelve short stories, first published in English in 2010, and translated by Chris Andrews.
+It includes the stories from Spanish-language collections Llamadas Telefonicas and Putas Asesinas not published in Last Evenings on Earth.

 The Insufferable Gaucho

-The Insufferable Gaucho (El Gaucho Insufrible in Spanish) collects a disparate variety of work.
-It contains five short stories and two essays, with the title story inspired by Argentinian author Jorge Luis Borges's short story The South, said story being mentioned in Bolaño's work.
+The Insufferable Gaucho (El gaucho insufrible in Spanish) collects a disparate variety of work.
+It contains five short stories and two essays, with the title story inspired by Argentinian author Jorge Luis Borges's short story "The South," said story being mentioned in Bolaño's work.

 The Secret of Evil

-The Secret of Evil (El Secreto del Mal in Spanish) is a collection of short stories and recollections or essays.
+The Secret of Evil (El secreto del mal in Spanish) is a collection of short stories and recollections or essays.
 The Spanish version was published in 2007 and contains 21 pieces, 19 of which appear in the English edition, published in 2010.
 Several of the stories in the collection feature characters that have appeared in previous works by Bolaño, including his alter ego Arturo Belano and characters that first appeared in Nazi Literature in the Americas.